jhyang13/Python-Credit-Risk-Classification/report-template.md

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.

+The model generated an accuracy score of 95% but could be improved due to the dataset being imbalanced.

 * Machine Learning Model 2:
   * Description of Model 2 Accuracy, Precision, and Recall scores.

+The model generated an accuracy score of 99% due to the dataset being balanced.

 ## Summary